Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

    -  the test management configuration is copied (This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`)

-   -  the agile dashboard configuration is copied
+   -  the backlog configuration is copied

+   -  the kanban boards are copied

    -  the same forums are created (but the messages are not copied).